 Opened in Omaha's Midtown in 1985 by Daniel and Usha Sherman, Zio’s serves New York-style, hand-stretched, thin-crust pizzas made from scratch each day.
-Over the years, it has expanded into two other locations (one in the earnest and lovely Downtown Old Market, the other in West Omaha) and moved each again to accommodate the crowds that keep coming to fill up the family-friendly spots (it's the kind of restaurant where they give dough to the kids to play with at the table).
+Over the years, it has expanded into two other locations (one in the earnest and lovely Downtown Old Market, the other in West Omaha) and moved each again to accommodate the crowds that keep coming to fill up the family-friendly spots.
+(It's the kind of restaurant where they give dough to the kids to play with at the table.)
 And along with the crowds come the accolades.
-As its website proudly declares, it’s the "recipient of more than 33 best pizza awards."
+As its website proudly declares, it’s the "recipient of over 35 best pizza awards."

 Photo by Stephanie T. via Yelp

 Nevada: Pizza Rock, Las Vegas

 This Vegas outpost, one of the some 11 pizzerias California pizza king Tony Gemignani owns, doesn’t skimp on pizza preparation.
 There are at least four ovens (a 900-degree-F wood-fired Cirigliano Forni oven, a Rotoflex gas brick oven, a Marsal gas brick oven, and a Cuppone Italian electric brick oven) the pizza champ uses to send out his signature pie styles (Napoletana, classic Italian, classic American, Sicilian, and Romano) of which there are many impressive iterations in each category.
 Your goal?
 Try to score one of the only 73 Margherita pies made daily using Tony’s award-winning recipe.